When Life Changes — Even the Good Kind — It Can Be a Lot to Navigate Alone

 Life transitions don’t have to be catastrophic to feel overwhelming.
 Even positive changes— a new job, relationship or becoming a parent — can leave you feeling unsteady, uncertain or disconnected from who you used to be.

 These periods of change often come with increased mental load—overthinking decisions, questioning your direction, or trying to anticipate what’s next.
-You can read more about how overthinking shows up and how to start shifting it.
-If this transition is also bringing up anxiety, you may find it helpful to explore my page on anxiety therapy in California.

 Whatever the change is, you can get support in counseling.

 As an experienced therapist specializing in life transitions, I help clients feel grounded again, reconnect with themselves and move forward with clarity and confidence.
+Therapy is available to clients throughout California to support you in this challenging moment in your life.
+Get support today – click here for free consultation.

 Life Transitions Counseling